railwayapp/docs/src/docs/guides/public-networking.md

 layout="responsive"
 width={1205} height={901} quality={80} />

-If proxying is not enabled, Cloudflare will not associate the domain with your Railway project with the following error:
+If proxying is not enabled, Cloudflare will not associate the domain with your Railway project.
+In this case, you will encounter the following error message:

 ```
 ERR_TOO_MANY_REDIRECTS